Enrolment for Year 1 Religious Studies and Theology

 - (b) Select a SECOND subject from the above list, but do not study more than one language at a time.

 - (c) Select a THIRD subject from the list of Year One subjects available in the Humanities and Social Sciences (40 credits, normally consisting of two linked courses).
 You should take care to check for timetable clashes.
 Bear in mind that some subjects set entrance requirements, and that numbers are sometimes restricted.
 Alternatively, you may choose a third subject from those listed in section (a) above, but you may not study more that one language at a time.

 Students must study the following subjects:

-- (a) Religious Studies.
+- (a) Either Religious Studies or Theology.
 This is compulsory for all students taking Joint Honours Religious Studies.
-It comprises two linked modules worth 20 credits each making a total of 40 credits.
+Each subject comprises two linked modules worth 20 credits each making a total of 40 credits.

 - (b) Plus: Modules usually worth 40 credits in the associate degree (i.e. English, Sociology, etc).

 - (c) And additionally: 40 credits from a third Year One subject available in Humanities and Social Sciences (you may take a further subject in this Department under this heading).
 These subjects are listed in the B.A.
 Subject Guide, which is available online on the Humanities and Social Studies Enrolment Information page.
 (Note that you will have to check for timetable clashes, that some subjects set entrance requirements, and that numbers are sometimes restricted).

 Module Enrolment: DO NOT ENROL for your modules on SIMS Online before meeting your Personal Tutor and attending school enrolment on Wednesday, 25 September.
 Any choices made on SIMS Online before this date will be automatically rejected.